-It’s now become a buyer’s market.
+It’s now a buyer’s market.
 Properties are no longer going to sealed bids, and although there hasn’t been a property crash, the market has slowed down.
-It is definitely now a buyer’s market.

-Rents have also been increasing and demand is strong, and unemployment is fairly steady.
-The Bank of England’s Monetary Report of May 2023 projects unemployment remaining below 4% for the rest of 2023.
-These bode well for the future.
+Rents have also been increasing and demand is still very strong.
+Savills’ Mainstream Rental Forecast published 8 November 2023 predicts that the average rental growth for 2024 will be 6%.
+Also, the Bank of England’s Monetary Report of November 2023 projects unemployment remaining below 4% until the end of 2024.
+These forecasts both bode well for 2024.

-With the cost of living crisis fuelled by high inflation, which in turn has caused interest rates to increase, the economic downturn of 2023 is a worrying time for many landlords.
+With the cost of living crisis fuelled by high inflation, which in turn has caused interest rates to increase, the economic downturn of 2023 has been a worrying time for many landlords.

-However, focussing on maintaining a positive cash flow will help landlords get through the turmoil of an economic downturn.
+However, focussing on maintaining a positive cash flow as we move into 2024 will help landlords get through the turmoil of an economic downturn.

-Unless interest rates reduce, it may be increasingly uneconomic for landlords to buy single let properties.
-Either the rents will need to increase, or the property investors will need to have a bigger deposit.
+Unless interest rates reduce, it may be increasingly uneconomic for landlords with the typical 75% LTV mortgage to buy single let properties.
+Either the rents will need to increase even further, or the property investors will need to have a bigger deposit.